Streaming enumeration on nested documents: Evaluating with

 \section{Evaluating \vptnames with \lindelay}

 {{\operatorname{det}}} {\operatorname{Runs}}

-The goal of this section is to describe an algorithm that takes an I/O-unambiguous \vpt $\cT$ plus a well-nested word $w$, and enumerates the set $\br{\cT}(w)$ with output-linear delay after a one-pass preprocessing phase.
-For this, we divide the presentation of the algorithm into two parts.
-The first part explains the determinization of a VPA, which is instrumental in understanding our preprocessing algorithm.
-Then the second part gives the algorithm and proves its correctness.
-For the sake of simplification, in this section we present the algorithm and definitons without neutral letters, that is, the structured alphabet is $\Sigma = (\opS, \clS)$.
-Indeed, a neutral symbol $a$ can be represented as a pair $\op{a} \cdot \cl{a}$ and, therefore, it is straightforward to extend the techniques of this section to consider neutral symbols.
-Given this assumption, from now on we use $a$ for denoting any symbol in $\opS \cup \clS$.
+The goal of this section is to describe an algorithm that takes an I/O-unambiguous \vpt $\cT$ plus a stream $\Stream$, and enumerates the set $\br{\cT}(\Stream[1,n])$ for an arbitrary $n\geq 0$ with $\cO(|Q|^2 |\Delta|)$-update-time and output-linear delay.
+We divide the presentation of the algorithm into two parts.
+The first part explains the determinization of a VPA, which is instrumental in understanding our update phase.
+The second part gives the algorithm and proves its correctness.
+Given that a neutral symbol $a$ can be represented as a pair $\op{a} \cdot \cl{a}$, in this section we present the algorithm and definitions without neutral letters, that is, the structured alphabet is $\Sigma = (\opS, \clS)$.
+Thus, from now on we use $a$ for denoting any symbol in $\opS \cup \clS$.

 \textbf{Determinization of visibly pushdown automata.} A significant result in Alur and Madhusudan's paper~\cite{AlurM04} that introduces \vpa was that one can always determinize them.
-We provide here an alternative proof to this result that requires a somewhat more direct construction.
-This determinization process is behind our preprocessing algorithm and serves to give some crucial notions of how it works.
+We provide here an alternative proof for this result that requires a somewhat more direct construction.
+This determinization process is behind our update algorithm and serves to give some crucial notions of how it works.
 We start by providing the determinization construction, introducing some useful notation, and then giving some intuition.